-The Load Test Configuration Editor allows you to specify the number of virtual users to simulate at the start of the test 3, and to optionally specify how many virtual users to periodically add to the test 4.
-You may also (optionally) limit the total number of virtual users 5.
+The Load Test Configuration Editor allows you to specify the number of virtual users to simulate at the start of the test 3, and to optionally specify how many virtual users to periodically add to the test 4 and how often they are added 6.
+When new users are added in Random mode (see the VU Start parameter below), the time over which the new users start may be selected 5.
+You may also (optionally) limit the total number of virtual users 7.
 It is best to start with a low number of users and verify the correct operation of your server before performing more complicated tests.
-Also note that the number of virtual users you can simulate is limited by the speed and memory of the load machine, so that the actual number of virtual users generated can be lower than the value in the estimated field 6.
+Also note that the number of virtual users you can simulate is limited by the speed and memory of the load machine, so that the actual number of virtual users generated can be lower than the value in the estimated field 8.